Poland marks WWII anniversary with report on damage by Nazis

 WARSAW, Poland (AP) —

-Poland is set to release a long-announced report Thursday on the cost to the country of years of Nazi German occupation as it marks 83 years since the start of World War II.
+Poland is set to release a long-awaited report Thursday on the cost to the country of years of Nazi German occupation as it marks 83 years since the start of World War II.

 Poland’s right-wing government argues that the country which was the war’s first victim has not been fully compensated by neighboring Germany, which is now one of its major partners within the European Union.